veryacademy/pytest-mastery-with-django/README.md

 </div>

 <div align="center">
-  Pytest is a mature full-featured Python testing tool that ultimuately helps you write better programs, in this course we integrate Pytest with the Django Framework for testing our Django applications.
+  Pytest is a mature full-featured Python testing tool that ultimately helps you write better programs, in this course we integrate Pytest with the Django Framework for testing our Django applications.
 </div>

 <br>